Document Type

 Abstract

 The diffusion of innovations is supposed to dissipate inventors’ rents.
-Yet in many documented cases, inventors freely shared knowledge with rivals, including in steam engines, iron and steel production and textile machinery.
-Using a model and case studies, this paper explores why sharing did not eliminate inventors’ incentives.
+Yet in many documented cases, inventors freely shared knowledge with their competitors.
+Using a model and case studies, this article explores why sharing did not eliminate inventors’ incentives.
 Each new technology coexisted with an alternative for one or more decades.
-This allowed inventors to earn high rents while sharing knowledge, making major productivity gains.
-In contrast, patents generated little value.
-The technology diffusion literature suggests that such circumstances are common during the early stages of a technology.
-This has important implications for innovation policy.
+This allowed inventors to earn rents while sharing knowledge, attaining major productivity gains.
+The technology diffusion literature suggests that such circumstances are common during the early stages of a new technology.